Electricity-LCA/electricity_lca/README.md

-# electricity_lca
+# Multi-Impact Electricity modelling using live data sources
-Convert live electricity data streams into LCA models
+Estimate real-time environmental impacts using electricity generation data reported by national and super-national bodies

 # Set up
 1. Create an ENTSO-E account and request an API key